sgunonu/DataSafe/LabGuide100000.md

     -	Dictionary-based referential relationships<br/>
     -	Non-dictionary referential relationships<br/>
 5. Take a look at how the sensitive columns are organized.
 Initially, they are grouped by sensitive categories and sensitive types.
 To list the sensitive columns by schema and table, select **Schema View** from the drop-down list next to the **Expand All Slider**. **Schema View** is useful for quickly finding a sensitive *column* in a table and for viewing the list of sensitive columns in a table.
 For example, in the EMPLOYEES table there are several sensitive columns listed.<br/>
+**NOTE** If needed, you can add and remove sensitive columns from your sensitive data model by deselecting or selecting the box.
+You can use the **Add** button to add more sensitive columns.<br/>
 <!--Image-->
 ![](./images/4.2.3.png " ")<br/>
-**NOTE**	If needed, you can add and remove sensitive columns from your sensitive data model by deselecting or selecting the box.
-You can use the **Add** button to add more sensitive columns.<br/>
 **NOTE** Notice that some of the sensitive columns do not have a check box.
-These are dependent columns.
-They have a relationship with their parent column.
+These are dependent columns and they have a relationship with their parent column.
 For example, in the EMPLOYEES table, JOB_ID is listed.
 It has a relationship defined in the Oracle data dictionary to the JOBS.JOB_ID sensitive column.
 If you remove a sensitive column that has a referential relationship, both the sensitive column and referential relationship are removed from the sensitive data model.
 Therefore, if you deselect JOBS.JOB_ID, then EMPLOYEES.JOB_ID is removed too.<br/>

 6. View the sample data for the HCM1.SUPPLEMENTAL_DATA.LAST_INS_CLAIM column (expand HCM1 at the top, then expand supplemental data, then expand last_ins_claim).
 The sensitive type is **Healthcare Provider** and the discovered sensitive column is LAST_INS_CLAIM, which has values such as Cavity and Hair Loss.
 Your value may be different.
-This column isn't a Healthcare Provider type of column and thus it is a false positive.
-You can deselect this column.
+This column isn't a Healthcare Provider type of column and thus it is a false positive; you can deselect this column.
 Being able to remove a sensitive column is important when your sensitive data model includes false positives.
 To be able to recognize false positives, it helps to know your data well.<br/>
 <!--**think if images should go here**-->
 ![](./images/4.2.4.png " ")<br/>